Trusting in God: Signs that gave me hope after my father died

 Instead of worrying about being lost, I tried to appreciate all the beauty around me.
 The fall foliage.
 The maple leaves twice the size of my mom’s hand.
 The trees that made us look like ants when we stood next to them.

 Once I let go of the worry, I saw people at the top of the hill.
-I felt instant relief, as we’d returned to civilization.
+I felt instant relief.
+We’d returned to civilization.

-Our Lions Gate Bridge adventure illustrated what Follow the Cloud means.
-I can’t always see my final destination, but if I follow God in taking the next small steps, He will take me to places far better than I can ever imagine.
+I can’t always see my final destination, but if I follow God, I can take the next step with confidence.
+He will take me to places far better than I can imagine.

 Beth Haag was blessed to be a caretaker during her dad’s 25-year battle with an undiagnosed neurological disorder.
 After learning from his autopsy he had outlived the average multiple system atrophy (often called “Parkinson’s on speed”) patient by 20 years, she was inspired to share the miracles she witnessed as she looked back on their unique father-daughter journey together.